Here are the answers to frequently asked questions about traffic signals:

 If the power is off long enough, all of the signals will go dark.

-When the power comes back on, the signal usually starts up in night flash mode, to warn drivers that operation is resuming.
+When the power comes back on, the signal that was off usually starts up in night flash mode, to warn drivers that operation is resuming.
 After a few minutes, the signal makes an orderly transition to normal operation.

 Stop!